sebasrodusa/Financial-Analysis-App-Development-4813/README.md

 VITE_QUEST_TOKEN=your-quest-token
 ```

+Replace the Clerk placeholders with your actual keys.
+Provide the real
+credentials through environment variables or your deployment settings.

 For database access, you can either set the individual `PGHOST`, `PGPORT`,
 `PGUSER`, `PGPASSWORD` and `PGDATABASE` variables or provide a single
 `NETLIFY_DATABASE_URL` (or `DATABASE_URL`) connection string.